Powerlearnproject/se-day1-assignment-EllyKurgat/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
 Systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
-It involves the design, development, testing, deployment, and maintenance of software products. significance:Enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+It involves the design, development, testing, deployment, and maintenance of software products.significance:Enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Development of programming languages like c# ,Establishment if SE as a discipline in the 1960S,The advent of structured programming in the 1970S and the Rise of agile methodologies